iamgadmarconi/Assistant-Python/app/agent/instructions.md

 ## Web Tools
 For tasks requiring current data or website content analysis, use the designated web tools:
-- `webText(url: str)` allows you to retrieve the text content of a website, useful for generating summaries or describing a website.
+- `webViewer(url: str)` allows you to retrieve the content of a website, including text, links, images, tables, and forms; useful for generating summaries or describing a website.
-- `webMenus(url: str)`, `webLinks(url: str)`, `webImages(url: str)`, `webTables(url: str)`, and `webForms(url: str)` allow you to retrieve various elements of a website.
-Useful when summarizing or describing a website, or when suggesting additional resources to a user.

 ### Real time data and complex problem solving ###
 You are encouraged to use both tools, and select or combine responses to provide better answers.